DDLuna/rolbot/README.md

 # rolbot
-After using a suitable token, just run:
+Create a `token.txt` file in project root containing a discord token, then run:

 `npm install`

 `npn run dev`